JEE Main

 English and OdiaExamination Centres in Odisha

-English and TamilExamination Centres in Tamil Nadu, Puducherry and Andaman & Nicobar Island
+English and TamilExamination Centres in Tamil Nadu, Puducherry, and Andaman & Nicobar Islands

 English and TeluguExamination Centres in Andhra Pradesh and Telangana